nhsconnect/prm-practice-migration-staging/guide/01-kick-off.md

 ### Training

-The practice should be aware of who will be delivering their training and as part of the Kick-off process dedicated meetings should be planned to discuss the delivery.
+The practice should be aware of who will be delivering their training (delivery partner or supplier) and as part of the Kick-off process dedicated meetings should be planned to discuss the delivery.

 During these meetings the trainers should: